Potassium asparaginate: Medicine

 Potassium asparaginate, along with magnesium asparaginate, is marketed in Russia and Eastern European countries to treat or prevent potassium deficiency (hypokalemia) and magnesium deficiency (hypomagnesemia).
 Potassium asparaginate and magnesium asparaginate purportedly improve metabolism in the myocardium (heart muscle), enhance the tolerance of cardiac glycosides (heart medications) and exhibit antiarrhythmic activity (help regulate heart rhythm).
-Still, these health claims are not backed up by reliable studies.
-In the United States, potassium asparaginate is not specifically approved by the Food and Drug Administration (FDA) for treating any medical condition; to treat hypokalemia, potassium is instead administered as other salts, namely, gluconate, citrate, chloride or bicarbonate.
+These health claims are not backed by reliable studies.
+In the United States, potassium asparaginate is not specifically approved by the Food and Drug Administration (FDA) for treating any medical condition; to treat hypokalemia, potassium is instead administered as other salts, namely gluconate, citrate, chloride or bicarbonate.

 Nonlinear optics

 In nonlinear optics, crystals of potassium asparaginate are investigated as a potential nonlinear optical material, as salts of some amino acids possess strong nonlinear optical properties.
 A nonlinear optics material is a substance with high optical nonlinearity.
-Such substances are useful in applications such as signal transmission, data storage, or optical switching.
-High optical nonlinearity refers to the property of materials to respond to light (e.g., a laser) in a nonlinear manner, meaning that the property doesn't scale linearly with the intensity of the light applied.
+Such substances are useful in applications such as signal transmission, data storage and optical switching.
+High optical nonlinearity refers to the property of materials to respond to light, such as a laser, in a nonlinear manner, meaning that the property does not scale linearly with the intensity of the light applied.